zanbaldwin/bwcc/README.md

 ### Considerations

 This application for the coding exercise works fine with the demo data that Xero provides, but may not be performant enough for larger sets of real-world data.
-A linearly-appended data format (such as CSV or a database) could be combined with XMLreader (`xml_parser_create`, `xml_set_element_parser`, etc) and generators to read, parse and write continuous streams without loading the entire API response into memory.
+A linearly-appended data format (such as CSV or a database) could be combined with XMLreader (`xml_parser_create`, `xml_set_element_parser`, etc) and generators to read, parse and write continuous streams without loading the entire API response into memory (and the use of `StreamedResponse` to accompany).
 That would likely be a sprint unto itself.